Grimes School has been designated as a No Place for Hate School.

 The Family and Community Engagement Committee is holding their Family Fun Financial Literacy Night on Thursday, March 14, 2024, at 6 p.m.
 Attend to learn more about family budgeting, insurance, setting goals, buying a house, starting a business and more.
 The theme of the event, which is on Pi Day, is "Managing Your Piece of the Pi."

 Click here to sign up or scan the QR code.

-PLEASE TAKE NOTICE that a Regular Meeting of the Mount Vernon Board of Education will be held on Tuesday, February 7, 2023, beginning at 6:30 p.m., at The Board of Education, 165 N. Columbus Avenue, Mount Vernon, NY 10553.
+PLEASE TAKE NOTICE that the Regular Meeting of the Mount Vernon Board of Education is rescheduled to Thursday, February 15, 2024, beginning at 6:30 p.m., at The Board of Education, 165 N. Columbus Avenue, Mount Vernon, NY 10553.

 see The PRC